teleport-network/teleport-documents/developer/Error-Handling/ACK&Error-Handling.md

 }
 ```

-Under most situations, the ack will actively return to the source chain by the relayer.
+Under most situations, the ACK will actively return to the source chain via the relayer.
-But there are exceptions:
+However, there are exceptions:

-For Ethereum (and other high gas cost chain), users need to manually pay fees to let relayer give the ack back if needed, and the transfer Packet will not relay acks due to cost controll.
+For Ethereum (and other chains with higher gas costs), users will need to manually pay fees to let the relayer return the ACK if needed, otherwise the transfer Packet will not relay ACK's due to cost control.

 ## Check ack status

-You can check your acks status in Packet.sol contract bycalling the getAckStatus method in Packet.sol
+You can check the status of an ACK's in the Packet.sol contract by calling the getAckStatus method in Packet.sol

 ```solidity